FindMySchool LogoFindMySchool

 Who it suits: families who want a state primary with above-average outcomes, clear expectations, and plenty of opportunities for children to take responsibility through houses, committees, and projects like the podcast.
 The main challenge is admission rather than what happens once a place is secured.

-Hillcrest combines a Good inspection status with strong KS2 outcomes.
-In 2024, 74.67% met the expected standard in reading, writing and maths combined, above the England average of 62%, and reading and maths scaled scores were 108 and 107.
+Hillcrest combines a Good inspection status with strong reading and maths indicators.
+In the latest Key Stage 2 data, 60% met the expected standard in reading, writing and maths combined, while reading and maths scaled scores were 108 and 106.

 Reception places are allocated through Bristol’s coordinated admissions process, using the published oversubscription criteria for community schools.
 Because demand can change year to year, families should check the latest criteria and timelines, and apply by the published deadline for their entry year.